 The Secretary, subject to the provisions of the Zoning Ordinance, these rules, and the direction of the Board and its Chairman, shall conduct all correspondence of the Board; send out all notices required by these rules and the order of the Board; shall attend all meetings of the Board and all hearings; shall review all applications to see that these rules are complied with; shall keep the dockets and minutes of the Board’s proceedings; shall compile all required records; shall maintain the necessary files and indexes and generally supervise all clerical work of the Board.

 The Secretary, under the direction of the Chairman, may designate members of the Board to make personal inspections when necessary from time to time.
-The Secretary or Planning Director or his designated representative shall demand from the applicant such additional information and data as may be required to fully advise the Board with reference to the application, whether such information and data is called for by the official forms or not.
+The Secretary, Planning Director, or designated representative shall demand from the applicant such additional information and data as may be required to fully advise the Board with reference to the application, whether such information and data is called for by the official forms or not.
 Any failure or refusal on the part of the applicant to furnish such additional information or data shall be grounds for dismissal of the application by the Board.

 MINUTES AND RECORDS: